Orange Chicken Recipe

 Instructions

 In a bowl, combine together all the ingredients for the batter.
-Whisk until you have a smooth and thin, paint-like batter consistency.
-If you find the batter to still be a bit thick, add more water a tablespoon at a time to reach the desired consistency.
+Whisk until you have a smooth and thin, paint-like batter consistency (If the batter is still be a bit thick, you can add more water a tablespoon at a time to reach the desired consistency).

 Add in the chicken, and gently mix together until all the pieces are well coated in the batter.